- 9th July 2012 at 19:59 #14293

 - Resource histograms which set our the resources required to deliver the project against the resource availability.

-- Gantt chart which set ou the timeline the project showing when each activity is scheduled to start and finish.
+- Gantt chart which sets out the timeline the project showing when each activity is scheduled to start and finish.

 4) Resource Plans